elastic/elastic-otel-python/docs/migrate-from-apm.md

 ### Central configuration

-At the moment we don't have a Central configuration replacement so all the configurations would be static and should be provided to the application with other manners.
+At the moment we don't have a Central configuration feature so all the configurations are static and should be provided to the application with other configurations.

 ### AWS lambda